kevin-tofu/fluxfem/README.md

 ## Features
 - Built on JAX, enabling automatic differentiation with grad, jit, vmap, and related transformations.
 - Weak-form–centric API that keeps formulations close to code; weak forms are represented as expression trees and compiled into element kernels, enabling automatic differentiation of residuals, tangents, and objectives.
-- Two assembly approaches: weak-form-based assembly and a tensor-based (scikit-fem–style) assembly.
+- Two assembly approaches: tensor-based (scikit-fem–style) assembly and weak-form-based assembly.
 - Handles both linear and nonlinear analyses with AD in JAX.

 ## Usage